Learning Partial Equivariances from Data: Partial Group Equivariant Networks

-\subsection{From Group Convolutions to Partial Group Convolutions}
+\subsection{From group convolutions to partial group convolutions}

-In this section, we generalize the group convolution to describe partial equivariances.
-Vital to our analysis is the equivariance proof of the group convolution, which we provide here.
-In addition, we must distinguish between the \textit{\textbf{input space}} and the \textit{\textbf{output space}} of the group convolution.
-This distinction is important because they might differ for partial group convolutions.
+In this section, we show how group convolutions can be extended to describe partial equivariances.
+Vital to our analysis is the equivariance proof of the group convolution \citep{cohen2016group, cohen2018general}.
+In addition, we must distinguish between the domains of the input and output of the group convolution, i.e., the domains of $f$ and $h$ in Eq.~\ref{eq:gconv}.
+This distinction is important because they may be different for partial group convolutions.
+From here on, we refer to these as the \textit{\textbf{input domain}} and the \textbf{\textit{output domain}}.